gismo141/Stepper-Motor-Control/Documentation/Additions/README.md

 [Titelseite.tex](Titelseite.tex) is the LaTeX-file that defines the look of the docs-titlepage.

 [Input.tex](Input.tex) is called by `pandoc` when compiling the docs.

+The [Driver_USB-Blaster_x64](http://altera-guide.blogspot.de) can be installed under Windows 8 via the provided link.